Zion National Park Weekend Itinerary (Two Days)

 As we made our way back to Vegas to return the van, we just had to dump the cassette toilet gray water at a designated dump station.

-If you prefer to stay at an established campground with amenities and hook-ups, the Watchman campground is a great option but often sells out, so be sure to plan ahead and book early.
+If you prefer to camp at an established campground with amenities and hook-ups, the Watchman campground is a great option but often sells out, so be sure to plan ahead and book early.

-The most famous trails at Zion National Park are probably Angels Landing and The Narrows.
-Angels Landing requires a permit and is known for it’s steep terrain along “the chains” and the payoff views.
+The most popular hikes at Zion National Park is Angels Landing.
+Angel's Landing requires a permit and is known for it’s steep terrain along “the chains” and the payoff views.
 But, I know myself and my fear of exposure at heights and that trail would go together about as good as oil and water.
 It’s not that I mind heights so much - it’s mainly the fear of slipping to my death off the side of a steep cliff.
 If you could plop me right on the top of the view point, I’d be just fine!

 If you’re looking for hikes in Zion that don’t require a permit or nerves of steel, try these other scenic trails: